OutpostPublications/Outpost-Contextly-Theme-Integration-Kit/README.md

 If your theme has multiple post templates (like Biron Theme's Nikko theme), you will need to put this code in each post template you want it to appear in.
 These files generally start with "custom".

+Alternatively, if your theme has a partial for this function e.g. related.hbs in the partials folder, you can comment out the existing code and paste the code below there instead.

 ```
     {{> integrations/contextly-module}}
 ```
 8. Commit your changes, open a pull request and approve them.
 9. If you are using Actions to connect your theme to Ghost, check the Action tab to ensure the theme change was accepted by Ghost.
 If not using Actions, download your theme as a zip file, upload it to Ghost and make it active.
+10. If recommendations do not show up in 10 minutes, log into Contextly, go to Recommendations and Refresh all.

 If you run into any issues, please write us at support@outpost.pub.